tweeres04/gather-it/README.md

 # Possible next steps

-- High scores?
-- Add more control to the workers?
-  - Maybe not, no direct control is a fun constraint
-- Show what level each upgrade is at
-- Collapse upgrades into one great upgrade?
-  - Would be in line with the focus on simplicity
 - Improve AI
   - Allow for more than one worker on a mineral patch
 - Levels